-- Line 41 Enter any income or gain from installment sales included in federal taxable income that was previously includable in computing tax under Articles 9-B or 9-C. - Line 43 Enter any amount included in federal taxable income solely as a result of an election made pursuant to the provisions of IRC section 168(f)(8) (safe harbor lease as it was in effect for agreements entered into prior to January 1, 1984). - Line 44 Enter any amount you could have excluded from federal taxable income had you not made the election pursuant to IRC section 168(f)(8) (safe harbor lease as it was in effect for agreements entered into prior to January 1, 1984).
-For additional information on safe harbor leases, see TSB-M-82(15)C. - Line 45 A deduction may be made for the amount of wages that were disallowed in the computation of your federal taxable income for the purpose of the jobs credit.
-Attach a copy of federal Form 5884. - Line 46 Enter any amount of money or other property (whether or not evidenced by a note or other instrument) received from the following: the Federal Deposit Insurance Corporation under section 13(c) of the Federal Deposit Insurance Act, as amended; the Federal Savings and Loan Insurance Corporation under section 406(f)(1), (2), (3), or (4) of the Federal National Housing Act, as amended; or the Resolution Trust Corporation (RTC) under section 1823(c)(1), (2), or (3) of Title 12 of the United States Code. - Line 47 Attach a list showing the names of the subsidiaries and the amount of interest income received from each (see TSB-M-87(11)C).
+Line 41 - Enter any income or gain from installment sales included in federal taxable income that was previously includable in computing tax under Articles 9-B or 9-C.

+Line 43 - Enter any amount included in federal taxable income solely as a result of an election made pursuant to the provisions of IRC section 168(f)(8) (safe harbor lease as it was in effect for agreements entered into prior to January 1, 1984).

+Line 44 - Enter any amount you could have excluded from federal taxable income had you not made the election pursuant to IRC section 168(f)(8) (safe harbor lease as it was in effect for agreements entered into prior to January 1, 1984).
+For additional information on safe harbor leases, see TSB-M-82(15)C.

+Line 45 - Include the amount of wages disallowed under IRC section 280C in the computation of your federal taxable income because you claimed a federal credit.
+Attach a copy of the appropriate federal credit form.

+Line 46 - Enter any amount of money or other property (whether or not evidenced by a note or other instrument) received from the following: the Federal Deposit Insurance Corporation (FDIC) under section 13(c) of the Federal Deposit Insurance Act, as amended; the Federal Savings and Loan Insurance Corporation (FSLIC) under section 406(f)(1), (2), (3), or (4) of the Federal National Housing Act, as amended; or the Resolution Trust Corporation (RTC) under section 1823(c)(1), (2), or (3) of Title 12 of the United States Code.

+Line 47 - Attach a list showing the names of the subsidiaries and the amount of interest income received from each (see TSB-M-87(11)C).